Fix: Low FPS and Stutters While Gaming on Windows 11

 Installing the recommended drivers from AMD

-You’ll often find the Polling Rate labeled as Report Rate inside the companion app – just look for a value of 1000Hz and change it to 500Hz to make the issue go away.
+You’ll often find the Polling Rate labeled as Report Rate inside the companion app.
+Just look for a value of 1000Hz and change it to 500Hz to resolve the issue.

 Changing the polling Rate

-Note: Keep in mind that some high-end gaming mice, like the Zowie EC2-B, come with a dedicated button that will allow you to change the report rate dynamically by pressing the button while you’re actively using the mouse.
+Note: Keep in mind that some high-end gaming mice, like the Zowie EC2-B, come with a dedicated button that allows you to change the report rate dynamically by pressing the button while you’re actively using the mouse.

 ABOUT THE AUTHOR